istio/istio.io/content/en/docs/ops/common-problems/validation/index.md

 ## Invalid configuration is accepted

-Verify the `istiod-istio-system` `validationwebhookconfiguration` exists and is correct.
+Verify the `istiod-default-validator` `validationwebhookconfiguration` exists and is correct.
 The `apiVersion`, `apiGroup`, and `resource` of the invalid configuration should be listed in one of the two `webhooks` entries.

 {{< text bash yaml >}}
-$ kubectl get validatingwebhookconfiguration istiod-istio-system -o yaml
+$ kubectl get validatingwebhookconfiguration istiod-default-validator -o yaml
 apiVersion: admissionregistration.k8s.io/v1
 kind: ValidatingWebhookConfiguration
 metadata: